 Stein is German for stone, Kabinett is the drier designation of ripeness levels, and Feinherb means the wine is similar to halbtrocken (half-dry).
-It gets a bit confusing, but the pertinent facts about this Riesling is that the fruit comes from a very old ungrafted vineyard called Himmelreich (heavenly domain), which is loaded with blue slate.
-There is a touch of sugar, but Stein Rieslings are etched with minerals, acid, and elegance.
-Pair with trout, white sausage, cheese, schnitzels, and spaetzle.
+It gets a bit confusing, but the pertinent facts about this Riesling is that the fruit comes from a very old (70-80 year) ungrafted vineyard called Himmelreich (heavenly domain), essentially a “1er Cru.”
+There are sweet touches of botrytis, honey, and quince paste, but Stein Rieslings are etched with minerals, blue slate, and citrus pith.
+This is a really special bottle that pairs well with trout, white sausage, cheese, schnitzels, and spaetzle.
 We also carry Stein Pinot Noir.

 Sign up for the Wild Vine & Liquors newsletter and be among the first to know about upcoming specials!